-If for example you are a British citizen and are buying a property in Spain, but you do not intend to take up residency in
+If for example you are a British citizen and are buying a property in Spain, but you do not intend to take up residency in Spain, you will still need an NIE number because you will have to pay taxes on your purchase, but for the sake of convenience, you may decide to apply in the UK (see below).

-How and Where to Apply
+How to Apply for an NIE Number

 There are three ways of applying for your NIE number, which are:-

-Applying for your NIE Number in
+Applying for your NIE Number in Spain

 It has been said that some applicants have had to wait for up to 15 days or more for the NIE number to come through and will no doubt vary depending on the region you are in and how busy the police station is.
-In many cases you will be able to collect your NIE the same day.
+In many cases, you will be able to collect your NIE the same day.

 To get your NIE number from Spain do the following.